Retirement Plan Update: Coronavirus’ (COVID-19) Impact on Defined Contribution Retirement Plans

 Pooled Plan Valuations

-Consider a situation where a distribution request was recently submitted for one of your plan participants.
-Your plan is invested in a pooled account where all participants share in the earnings or losses each valuation period.
-However when a participant takes a distribution, no updated earnings or losses are allocated to that participant.
+While most plans provide individual investment accounts for each participants, some plans utilize one pooled investment account and all participants share in the earnings or losses of this pooled account calculated periodically, often as of the end of each year.
+In this case, consider a situation where a distribution request was recently submitted for one of your plan participants.
+When a participant takes a distribution, no updated earnings or losses are allocated to that participant after the most recent valuation date.
 Their distribution is based directly on the value of their account at the end of the most recently completed valuation period.
 As an example, for a plan year that ends in December, the most recently completed valuation may have been completed based on assets as of Dec.
 31, 2019.
-If the actual value of the plan assets at the time of a distribution is significantly lower than the value as of the most recent valuation date, a participant taking a distribution (particularly a large distribution) may have a significant negative impact on the allocation of earnings/losses to the remaining participants.
+If the actual value of the plan assets at the time of a distribution is significantly lower than the value as of the most recent valuation date, a participant taking a distribution may have a significant negative impact on the allocation of earnings/losses to the remaining participants.

 Safe Harbor Contributions